org-metaeffekt/metaeffekt-inventory-script/README.md

 Other possible arguments are:
  - \-t \<machineTag\> : Adds a tag to sent host objects when running with "--full".
    This exists so that a custom Identifier can be set.
-   It should consist of only base64 (alphanumeric plus . and /) characters.
+   It should consist only of characters as allowed for base64 encoded strings (alphanumeric plus . and /).